Krust and K9r vs k9s

 Advanced log viewer

 Krust's log viewer supports full-text search across a 100K-line buffer, log level coloring, regex filtering, bookmarks for important lines, and export to file.
-The Pro tier adds multi-pod log aggregation (streaming all pods in a Deployment at once) and structured JSON/logfmt parsing. k9s provides log tailing with basic filtering, which covers simple cases but can fall short during complex debugging sessions.
+Pro is reserved for incident workflows: multi-pod log aggregation and deeper history search.
+Structured JSON/logfmt parsing stays free in Krust. k9s provides log tailing with basic filtering, which covers simple cases but can fall short during complex debugging sessions.

 Built-in terminal emulator

 When you exec into a pod, Krust opens a native terminal emulator inside the app with full TTY support.
-It automatically detects available shells (bash, ash, sh) using a single WebSocket connection. k9s shells out to your system terminal, which works but breaks the single-window workflow.
+It automatically detects available shells (bash, ash, sh) using a single WebSocket connection. k9s keeps this workflow in the terminal, which is ideal for terminal-first users but separate from Krust's single-window GUI workflow.

 YAML editor with diff